wirelessops/ReceiptsGo/README.md

 * **wBMiniLibrary**.
 A few legacy items that haven't been moved into the Library module, but it's otherwise unused.

 To install, clone or pull down this project.
 Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile:

-* `google-services.json`.
-This needs to be added to both the free and plus favors at the root level in order for Firebase to function.
-Please [refer to the Firebase documentation](https://firebase.google.com/) for more details:
- * `app/src/free/google-services.json`
- * `app/src/plusFlavor/google-services.json`
 * `app/src/main/res/values/secrets.xml`.
 You can copy the secrets.xml.sample file and rename the keys inside to achieve this behavior.
 This is used for low usage keys
 * `app/src/free/res/values/ads.xml`.
 The ads file in smartReceiptsFree.
 You can add `adUnitId` and `classicAdUnitId` to enable support for AdMob Native and Classic Ads, respectively.
 * `app/src/free/res/xml/analytics.xml`.
 The analytics file in smartReceiptsFree.
 You can add a key here if you wish to enable Google Analytics.